opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/UseCases/ValuePropositions/WishyWashy/README.md

 CleanUp then initiates automated patching to harden the remaining 40 devices and avoids getting hacked.

+### Day 3 - Cheap-O Umbrella Company

+Unfortunately, Cheap-O Umbrella Corp chose not to adhere to any form of meaningful cybersecurity automation and a true rainy day scenario occurs.
+Ransomware bricks their IT systems and a material cybersecurity incident occurs.

 ### Day 4 - NSAANSA
 The Never Say Anything and No Such Agency (NSAANSA) in the US Dept of Useless Factoids has automated cybersecurity adhering to